Bring the Artwork Higher

 by Eryn Oruncak

-What’s the point of building this beautifully well-designed room if you’re looking at blank walls, or even cheap shit from Home Goods?
-When someone buys a piece that is mass produced reprinted a thousand times, it reads very generic, which is not what you just spent three or four or five months creating.
+What’s the point of building a beautifully well-designed room if you’re looking at blank walls, or even cheap junk from Home Goods?
+When someone buys a piece that is mass produced and reprinted a thousand times, it feels generic, which is not what you just spent four or five months creating!
 The details matter so much in a space – that’s what gives it the designer’s touch.

 So, the end of the project is not the time to speak to your clients about the “Artwork and Accessories”.
 Oftentimes, designers are left to just get something to fill the space.
 If you are just putting something on the wall to fill space, does this reflect how your client conducts their everyday life...just filling space?
 Instead, let’s give them a visual cue that inspires them and brings an uplifted energy to their households.

 It's easier than ever to purchase an original piece of art.
 The cycle of art is that it brings joy to those who experience it.
 Then those who experience it, can bring joy to the rest of the world.
 Artists and collectors alike understand this concept.

 There is great value in experiencing an artist's work in your everyday.
 I invite you to explore different mediums and consider mixing them within your spaces.
 I have the honor of delivering contemporary custom artwork to my interior design clients and private collectors.
 I've also enjoyed working with other interior designers, architects, builders, realtors, and stagers who have acquired pieces to elevate their projects.

 In my next article, I’ll delve more into the conversation of value.
 These are the details to share with your clients to help them learn the impact that quality artwork and quality merchandise have on their spaces.

 Check our page on private commissions to see how easy it is to commission fine art for your projects.
 Enjoy with your family, and elevate any atmosphere within your home and office.